What Students Cannot Bring

 - Scratch paper; notes can be made on portions of the exam booklets or, for Chinese Language and Culture and Japanese Language and Culture, on scratch paper provided by the proctor

-- Watches that beep or have an alarm
+- Watches that beep or have an alarm, or smartwatches.

 - Reference guides, keyboard maps or other typing instructions